 Throughout his career, NBA star Steph Curry has demonstrated key lessons in leadership and mental toughness–not to mention, the power of a positive team culture.
-And as a new NBA season gets ready to tip off tomorrow, Curry is taking aim at the value of a growth mindset.
+And as the NBA post-season heats up, Curry is taking aim at the value of a growth mindset.

 “Everything that I do great right now,” Curry recently told the Wall Street Journal.
 “I want to do even better.”

 That’s a neat summary of a growth mindset, the belief that basic qualities can be cultivated and improved through ongoing effort.
 As research by Stanford psychologist Carol Dweck has shown, people can change and improve through application and experience.
 Success comes as a result of effort, learning, and persistence–not just inborn talent, intelligence or strength.

 Believing that your qualities are carved in stone–a fixed mindset–discourages risk-taking and revision.
 People with a fixed mindset avoid challenging situations that might lead to failure because success depends upon protecting and promoting their set of fixed qualities and concealing their deficiencies.